 FAQs

-4. Is it safe to use during IVF treatment?
+Is it safe to use Mounjaro while trying to conceive?

-8. What should I do if I become pregnant while using Mounjaro?
+What should I do if I miss a period while taking Mounjaro?

 References: